SSWConsulting/SSW.Rules.Content/rules/fix-problems-quickly/rule.md

 >
 > **Adam Cogan, SSW**

-Always find out the priority and expectation of a tasks deadline.
+Always find out the priority and expectation of a task's deadline.
 If you've been reminded about a task that you thought had a lower priority, now is a good time to have that conversation, rather late than never 😊.

 Read through [Communication - Do you have professional integrity?
 (Be a person of your word)](https://ssw.com.au/rules/professional-integrity/).